 How to Measure and Order Solid Wood Flooring for Each Pattern

-Different installation patterns require different wastage allowances:
+Different flooring patterns require different waste allowances:

 How to Prepare the Subfloor for Solid Wood Flooring Installation